needle-tools/needle-engine-samples/package/Runtime/Configurator/README.md

 You can always extend the Configurator and add your own.

 Look at the Object Configurator as a reference on how to implement it.
-Mind always calling the `super.
-Method()` so the original logic still works.
+Mind always calling the `super.method()` so the original logic still works.
 Even for events like `awake` or `start`.

 ---